What is an MRI?

-MRI, or Magnetic Resonance Imaging, produces detailed images of the body’s soft tissue, including the brain, spine, joints, and internal organs.
-Using a strong magnetic field, combined with non-ionizing radiofrequency pulses, MRI units create cross sectional anatomical images that are used for diagnosing pathologic processes within the body.
-Our MRI program in Rockville MD offers the most efficient, safest imaging experience while producing the high quality imaging your provider needs for diagnosis.
+A Magnetic Resonance Imaging examination, abbreviated MRI, produces detailed images of the body’s soft tissue, including the brain, spine, joints, and internal organs.
+Using a strong magnetic field, combined with non-ionizing radiofrequency pulses, MRI units create cross-sectional anatomical images that are used for diagnosing pathologic processes within the body.
+Our MRI program offers an efficient, safe imaging experience while producing the high-quality examination your provider needs for diagnosis.

 What Should I Expect?

 After a comprehensive screening process, you will be escorted into the scan room and asked to lie down on the table bed.
 Our technologist will assure that you are comfortable and understand the process before we begin the study.

 During your exam, the unit will produce loud knocking noises.
 MRI machines produce multiple magnetic fields that allow for precise localization of anatomy.
 Your job, as a patient, is to hold as still as possible.
 Motion is the enemy of an MRI; the more still the patient, the sharper the images.